aschuerch/aschuerch.github.io/_pages/about.md

 bioinformatics, open science and reproducible research as a way to do difficult tasks [better, faster, stronger](https://www.youtube.com/watch?v=gAjR4_CbPpQ).
-I teach university courses and [Carpentries workshops](https://carpentries.org/) as an instructor and contribute to lesson development as a lesson maintainer for the [Data Carpentry Genomics lesson](http://www.datacarpentry.org/lessons/#genomics-workshop).
+I teach university courses and [Carpentries workshops](https://carpentries.org/) as an instructor and contribute to lesson development as a member of Curriculum Advisory Committee of the [Data Carpentry Genomics curriculum](http://www.datacarpentry.org/lessons/#genomics-workshop).